Probate Q&A Series

 • Unauthorized transfer of receivables or assets.

-If the decedent personally guaranteed the advance, the estate may owe the remaining balance once a trigger occurs.
+If the decedent personally guaranteed the advance, the estate may owe the remaining balance once a trigger occurs, subject to the estate claims process.

 3. Evaluate Contract Terms for Predatory or Unconscionable Provisions

 North Carolina’s Uniform Commercial Code addresses unconscionability.
-Under N.C.G.S. § 25-1-302, a court may refuse to enforce contract terms that are unjust or grossly one-sided at the time of making.
+Under N.C.G.S. § 25-2-302, a court may refuse to enforce an unconscionable contract or clause in a contract for the sale of goods.
 Watch for:

 • Excessive factor rates far above typical commercial lending costs.